Massage Gun vs Foam Roller: Which Recovery Tool Is Better in 2026?

 Sources & Methodology

 Testing data was collected over six weeks (March-April 2026) in my home gym.
 Soreness measurements used a standard 1-10 DOMS scale.
 Range of motion was measured with a Baseline goniometer.
 Battery life was timed with a stopwatch under continuous use on speed 3.
-Noise levels were measured with the Decibel X app at 12 inches from the device.
-Customer review data was pulled from Amazon product pages as of May 2026.
+Noise levels were measured with the Decibel X app at 12 inches .
+Customer review data was pulled .

 About the Author